I-am-PUID-0/DUMB_docs/docs/getting-started/index.md

 ## 🧩 Is This for You?

-DMB is ideal if you:
+DUMB is ideal if you:

 - Have a Plex, Jellyfin, or Emby or server and want to auto-fill your library from your Overseerr/Jellyseerr, Trakt, Plex Watchlists, Mdblist, or Listrr
 - Want a plug-and-play solution that works with Debrid services